WeiChiaChang/easter-eggs-mobile/README.md

 ### Setting up Dev

-A quick introduction of how to use easter-eggs-mobile, first of all:
+A quick introduction of how to use easter-eggs-mobile, first of all :

 ```shell
 git clone https://github.com/WeiChiaChang/easter-eggs-mobile.git
 ```

-Then install pingy as front-end build tool:
+Then install pingy as front-end build tool :

 > Save your life, save your time